Kentucky Derby history

 The rural, secluded site of Hite’s Cave Springs was the perfect setting for such a facility.
 Originally known as the “Home for Delinquents at Lakeland,” it was named after the path that led to it’s front gate, Lakeland Drive.
 It was converted – or just transformed – into a mental hospital in 1900 and renamed to reflect the often misunderstood and misdiagnosed residents who inhabited its 192 beds.
 “The Central Kentucky Lunatic Asylum,” as it was now called, became the state’s fourth facility for such a purpose.

-As with any institution for the mentally disturbed, in the early 20th century, the day-to-day operations were marred by allegations of abuse, malfeasance and deaths.
+As with any institution for the mentally challenged, in the early 20th century, the day-to-day operations were marred by allegations of abuse, malfeasance and deaths.
 Massive overcrowding was reported in the mid 1900’s and in 1943 the state grand jury found the asylum was committing people that were neither insane nor psychotic.
 One man was reportedly admitted for simply spitting in a courtroom.
 While the scientific merits of electric shock therapy and lobotomies were morally judged, the reports of fires, murders, and multiple escapes at the facility consistently filled the newspapers.
 It was a horror show.

 Since many died on the grounds, many were buried there too.
 So stories of ghosts and haunted spirits are attributed to the site.
 “Have the mournful souls that died at Central State remained at the only home most of them ever knew?” a local ghost hunter asked.